 As is often the case in a small town, Bigfork doesn't have a public transportation system that people use for their commute.

-The per capita income in Bigfork in 2010 was $30,987, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $123,948 for a family of four.
+The per capita income in Bigfork in 2010 was $26,537, which is upper middle income relative to Montana and the nation.
+This equates to an annual income of $106,148 for a family of four.
 However, Bigfork contains both very wealthy and poor people as well.

 The most common language spoken in Bigfork is English.
-Other important languages spoken here include Slavic languages and German.
+Other important languages spoken here include Spanish and Slavic languages.